-Based on the OLS and using a specification that excludes the direct impact of the intervention (which is negative and insignificant) all the reported coefficients in column 1 remain unchanged.
+Based on the OLS and using a specification that excludes the direct impact of the intervention (which is negative and insignificant) all the reported coefficients in column

+1 remain unchanged.
 That specification explains 79% of the impact (it predicts a 0.069 log point improvement).
 The alternative specification in column 5 over predicts the impact.
-Whether we take the OLS results or the IV results presented in column 5, their implications are clear and similar: the intervention acted by improving parental engagement with the children and had not direct impact on their development.
+We also tested whether the production function differed beyond an intercept shift between treatment and control: the differences were completely insignificant, even for the more precise OLS specification with a p-value of 0.38.
+Whether we take the OLS results or the IV results presented in column 5, their implications are clear and similar: the intervention acted by improving parental engagement with their children but there is no evidence that it also had a direct impact on their development.35